Community Care Law Deputy Services for Adults

 - Understanding the care cap and how your clients can qualify sooner; First & Third Party Top Ups and Choice of Accommodation; the new Deferred Payment Agreement regime

-- Accessing all potential sources of health and social care funding to conserve an individual’s assets and income (NHS Continuing Healthcare; Fast Track Pathway funding; Social Services funding; section 117 Mental Health Act funding; state Benefits).
+- Accessing all potential sources of health, education and social care funding to conserve an individual’s assets and income (NHS Continuing Healthcare; Fast Track Pathway funding; Social Services funding; section 117 Mental Health Act funding; state Benefits).
 Preparing the Deputy for or representing your clients at NHS Funding Panels

 - Managing allegations or potential allegations of deprivation of capital or income made by the Local Authority or OPG